Dehumidifiers: How to buy the best dehumidifier Dehumidifiers explained

 Damp on walls can have many causes - our guide to dealing with damp helps you work out what kind of damp is affecting your property, including advice on combating condensation.

-How to use a dehumidifier
+How do I use a dehumidifier?

 To get the best from a dehumidifier, it's a good idea to vacuum beforehand - so you're not spreading around irritating dust particles, or clogging up the air filter if your dehumidifier has one.